fafalone/WinDevLib/README.md

 This project has grown well beyond it's original mission of shell programming.
 While that's still the largest single part, it's no longer a majority of the code, and the name change now much better reflects the purpose of providing a general Windows API experience like windows.h.
 Compiler constants and module names/file names have been updated to reflect the name change. tbShellLibImpl is now WinDevLibImpl.
 There are also some major chanages associated with this update, please see the full changelog below.

 ### Updates

+**Update (v9.1.608, 26 Oct 2025):**
+- Experimental: WDL_QUALIFY compiler const will remove everything except interfaces and coclasses from the global namespace and require it to be prefixed with "WinDevLib."
+- Added coverage of SubAuth.h (100%, inc delegates)
+- (Bug fix) ISecurityInformation::GetSecurity missing argument
+- (Bug fix) IEffectivePermission2 incorrect argument and API Standards noncompliance
+- (Bug fix) MEMORY_BASIC_INFORMATION extra member in 32bit

 **Update (v9.1.607, 16 Oct 2025):**
 - (Bug fix) GetEnvironmentStrings[A], GetCommandLine[A], StrCat[A], StrCpyN[A], CharUpper[A], CharLower[A],